Guaranteed Admission to SDSU for SDCCD Students

 • Musical Theatre

-• Television, Film & New Media-Production
+• Television, Film and New Media-Production

 Review the Majors with Special Instructions for additional information.